04 - Modelling different aspects of countries regarding name bearers characteristics

 General overview

-Here we provided the code used to model the total number of NBT, Domestic Contribution (DC), Domestic Retention (DR), Native turnover and NBT turnover.
-These models are represented in Figures 4 in the main text, Figure S3 and S4, and tables S1, S2 and S3 in Supplementary material.
+Here we provided the code used to model the total number of name bearers, endemic deficit and non-endemic representation.
+These models are represented in Figures 3 in the main text, Figure S2 and S3, and tables S1, S2 and S3 in Supplementary material.

 Reading libraries